Shrey-Raj/red-positive-assignment/README.md

-# User Management System
+# Red Positive Assignment

 This project is a simple user management system built with React and Ant Design.
 It allows users to view a list of users, delete users, and send emails to selected users.

+The backend for the project is at : [Backend](https://github.com/Shrey-Raj/crud-users-node.js/tree/master)

+# Technology
+- React
+- Tailwind
+- Ant Design
+- Vite
+- Node.js, Express.js
+- MongoDB

 ## Features
+- Create a User
 - View a list of users with details
-- Delete users
+- Delete users , Update User details
-- Send emails to selected users
+- Send email regarding the data of selected users

 ## Getting Started